-Maison Vie New Orleans provides low-cost therapy and counseling that assists individuals, couples, families, and children with resolving many common concerns.
+Maison Vie provides affordable hourly rates for therapy and counseling that assists individuals, couples, families, and children with resolving many common concerns.
 While we specialize in addressing Behavioral, Family, and Infidelity issues, our therapists help clients cope with a wide range of topics including Anger Management, Anxiety, Communication Blocks, Coping Skills, Depression, Grief, LGBTQ+, Mood-Related Issues, Parenting Issues, Relationship Issues, Self-Esteem, Stress, Trauma and PTSD, and Women’s Issues.

 Susan G. Harrington opened Maison Vie with a single idea: She wished families could experience what she did in her family.
 Her parents provided her and her sister with a home filled with love, discipline, and quality time.
 They grew a garden of all the vegetables they loved, cooked meals every day, and learned how to heal their hurts naturally.

 Maison Vie is literally an image of her childhood home and culture.
 Susan is Cajun and in her family’s language Maison Vie means “life-giving home.”
-Her dream is that one day she can grow Maison Vie into an extra large family home where everyone can share meal time together, experience quality time in a grand family atmosphere so that every client and every family Maison Vie helps is also able to bring their own family love, discipline, and togetherness into their own home.
+Her dream is that Maison Vie helps every client and family bring love, discipline, and togetherness into their own home.

-When life seems difficult and you need a safe, confidential place to go, counseling may be the avenue to pursue and we are here to help.
+When life seems difficult and you need a safe, confidential place to go, counseling may be the avenue to pursue and Maison Vie is here to help.
 Whether you are in need of support and counseling through a challenging situation or you’re just ready to move in a new, more positive direction, Maison Vie New Orleans therapy and counseling can help.

 A family’s patterns of behavior influence the individual and therefore may need to be a part of the treatment plan.
 In marriage and family therapy, the unit of treatment isn’t just the person – even if only a single person is interviewed – it is the set of relationships in which the person is embedded.